KaddeOucif/neo4j_workshop_basics/README.md

 RETURN p.name, m.title
 ```

-// retrieve all actors that have not appeared in more than 3 movies.
+Retrieve all actors that have not appeared in more than 3 movies.
 Return their names and list of movies.
 ```
 MATCH (a:Person)-[:ACTED_IN]->(m:Movie)
 WITH a, count(a) AS numMovies, collect(m.title) AS movies